 Architectural Emergency Lights

-Architectural emergency lights are low-profile, design-forward luminaires that deliver code-required egress illumination without distracting from the interior.
-Slim wall/ceiling forms, refined finishes, and high-efficiency LEDs provide discreet coverage with 90-minute battery backup for corridors, stair towers, galleries, and lobbies.
-See all emergency lights, and for layout-driven installs explore recessed emergency lights or remote-capable emergency lights.
+Architectural emergency lights (often called decorative emergency lights) deliver code-required egress illumination in a refined, low-profile form.
+Slim wall- and ceiling-mount housings, premium finishes, and high-efficiency LEDs provide discreet coverage with 90-minute emergency runtime for corridors, stair towers, galleries, and lobbies.
+See all emergency lights, and for coordinated wayfinding explore architectural exit signs.
+For layout-driven installs, consider recessed emergency lights or remote-capable emergency lights.

-Slim Architectural Form LED Egress Output 90-Min Runtime Recessed / Surface Designer Finishes Self-Testing (select)
+Slim Architectural Form LED Egress Output 90-Min Runtime Recessed / Surface Designer Finishes UL 924 (select)

 Buyers Guide Tips